gjeck/design-patterns/README.md

 How to run these things!

 ### Java
 Projects are scaffolded using Gradle.
-To build/test run:
+To build or test run:
 ```Bash
 # When inside a project directory
 gradle build